ryanelian/instapack/BREAKING.md

   - Developers using Google Chrome can still load the separated source map file by right-clicking the JS source code viewer in the Debugger and selecting "Add source map..."

+- The default package manager is now set to `npm` due to uncertainty surrounding Yarn 2 Plug'n'Play not supported by TypeScript (and Visual Studio)!

+  - instapack will force-use package manager which lock file is found first.
+Priority: `pnpm` > `npm` > `yarn`

 ## 7.3.0

 - `port2` option is no longer being used and is obsoleted.